core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 Section 7.2 of {{I-D.ietf-lake-edhoc}} specifies how to transport EDHOC over CoAP.
 That is, the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
 The default message flow consists in the CoAP Client acting as Initiator and the CoAP Server acting as Responder.
 Alternatively, the two roles can be reversed.
 In the rest of this document, EDHOC messages are considered to be transported over CoAP.

 {{fig-non-combined}} shows a Client and Server running EDHOC as Initiator and Responder, respectively.
 That is, the Client sends a POST request with payload EDHOC message_1 to a reserved resource at the CoAP Server, by default at Uri-Path "/.well-known/edhoc".
-This triggers the EDHOC exchange on the Server, which replies with a 2.04 (Changed) Response with payload EDHOC message_2.
+This triggers the EDHOC exchange at the Server, which replies with a 2.04 (Changed) Response with payload EDHOC message_2.
 Finally, the Client sends a CoAP POST request to the same resource used for EDHOC message_1, with payload EDHOC message_3.
 The Content-Format of these CoAP messages may be set to "application/edhoc".

 After this exchange takes place, and after successful verifications as specified in the EDHOC protocol, the Client and Server can derive an OSCORE Security Context, as defined in {{oscore-ctx}} of this document.
 After that, they can use OSCORE to protect their communications.